renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 In the following years, more "Freeman's Councils" where formed — and met with greater and lesser degrees of acceptance, depending on how bold they where, and how accommodating the local Lords where.
 In CY 197, Karrach issued the Free-Council Decree, which formally granted the elite of his territories the right to form Freeman's Councils — and spelled out what conditions those councils had to meet, and what obligations the Lords did and did not have to them.

-As the wealth of Karrach's domain grew, so to did the wealth, power, and size of the common population.
+As Karrach's domain grew and prospered, so to did the wealth and power of its common population.
-Slavery as such had been abolished in CY 16; in CY 241, Karrach formally limited the conditions that could be placed on tenants and bondsmen — effectively increasing the basic right guaranteed to almost all.
+Karrach had abolished Slavery as such in CY 16; in CY 241, he formally limited the conditions that could be placed on tenants and bondsmen — effectively increasing the basic right guaranteed to (almost) all in his domain.
-These changes where resisted by the Freeman's Councils, whose elite membership resented the reduction of their power, and the common populace whose political rights had just been greatly expanded.
+(These changes where resisted by the Freeman's Councils, whose elite membership resented the reduction of their power).
 In CY 244, Karrach issued the sweeping Citizen's Reform; this granted every resident on his domains the status of a Citizen, and spelled out the minimum rights and privileges guaranteed to each Citizen.
-It also create the Citizen's Councils — open to any who did not meet the property requirements for the Freeman's Councils — and the Guild's Councils, to which every guild in a manor could elect a representative.
+It also create the Citizen's Councils (which where open to any Citizen who did not meet the property requirements for the Freeman's Councils) and the Guild's Councils (to which every guild in a manor could elect a representative).

 Growing pressure from the Second High Kingship (starting in the Kingdoms of Men in CY 361) and the first King-by-the-Assembly (appointed by the Goblin's Noble Assembly in 378) began to lay bare the need for a more efficient, centralized bureaucracy.
-Rather than attempt to seize power himself — a move that, besides being less than moral, would have been resisted by the Freeman's and Citizen's Councils, at a time that the Dragonshire could ill afford internal conflict — Kerrach began to work on a centralized body drawn from his Nobles and their Councils.
+Rather than attempt to consolidate power under himself — a move that, besides being less than moral, would have been resisted by the Freeman's and Citizen's Councils, at a time that the Dragonshire could ill afford internal conflict — Karrach began to work on a centralized body drawn from his Nobles and their Councils, that could govern with the support of the all the Dragonshire's various classes and interests.
-In CY 391, after much political negotiation, Karrach, with the support of his nobles and a large majority of their Freeman's and Citizen's Councils, created the Dragonshire Parliament, and reorganized much of the Dragonshire's government beneath it.
+In CY 391, after much political negotiation, Karrach, with the support of his nobles and a large majority of their Freeman's, Citizen's and Guild's councils, created the Dragonshire Parliament, and reorganized much of the Dragonshire's government beneath it.
-The Parliament consisted of three chambers: the Noble's Chamber, representing those with titles; the Elite's Chamber, representing the Dragonshire's monied and propertied interests; and the People's Chamber, which represented the common citizenry.
+The Parliament consisted of three chambers: the Noble's Chamber, representing those with titles; the Elite's Chamber, representing the Dragonshire's monied and propertied interests; and the Citizen's Chamber, which represented the common citizenry.
+(Though he had abandoned direct control over the administration of the Dragonshire, Karrach remained its king, and became also the Lord of the Noble's Chamber.)

 ### The Culture of the Dragonshire